Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 #### How to use a managed identity for authentication?

-  When using a user-assigned managed identity, you assign the managed identity to the "source" azure resourse, such as Virtual Machine (VM), Azure Function and such.
+  When using a user-assigned managed identity, you assign the managed identity to the "source" azure resource, such as Virtual Machine (VM), Azure Function and such.
 Here are the instructions to setup up an Azure VM for authentication with managed identity.

   If you need to create a new Linux VM, it is recommended that you create an [Ubuntu VM](https://learn.microsoft.com/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu) and enable [Entra login to the VM](https://learn.microsoft.com/entra/identity/devices/howto-vm-sign-in-azure-ad-linux).
 Leave access to the VM [disabled by default](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-overview), and [enable just-in-time (JIT) access to the VM](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage).